IP Ports and Protocols used for NAT/Firewall Traversal by H.323/SIP Devices

 Network Address Translation (NAT):

 NAT helps protect the intranet from exposure to unwanted traffic by providing one single external address to remote users.
 NAT uses a system of local and external addresses to hide an intranet user from other networks.
 NAT translates the local intranet user's address to an external address, which is then used to identify the local user to remote users.
 Therefore, remote users use this external address to call the local user, without knowing its actual local address.
-The latest releases of most vendors software including Polycom and Lifesize all support NAT and allow you to specify the external IP address of the selected endpoint.
+The latest releases of most vendors software including Polycom, Lifesize and Yealink all support NAT and allow you to specify the external IP address of the selected endpoint.

 Unfortunately, because the H.323 standard defines that it must use a fixed IP Port (1720 TCP) to initiate a call, this effectively means that in a basic NAT setup, you must have a one-to-one mapping of an external public IP address to the internal IP address of an endpoint.
 You cannot simply NAT one public IP address to the internal IP addresses of several endpoints.